 To ensure compliance with the Americans With Disabilities Act (ADA), the Maryland Judiciary has designated ADA coordinators for their facilities and services.
 If you have questions or need assistance, contact the appropriate ADA Coordinator.

 To request an accommodation under the ADA, please submit a Request for Accommodation by Persons with Disabilities (Form CC-DC49) to the court in which the case will be heard.
 Requests for accommodation should be submitted to the court not less than thirty (30) days before the proceeding for which the accommodation is requested.

 The Grievance Procedure is established to meet the requirements of Title II of the Americans with Disabilities Act of 1990 (ADA).
 It may be used by a visitor to the court who wishes to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by the Maryland Judiciary.
-Submit a Grievance Form (CC-DC50) to the court in which the case was to be heard no later than 120 calendar days after the alleged violation to the appropriate ADA Coordinator.
+Submit a Grievance Form (CC-DC50) to the Office of Fair Practices no later than 120 calendar days after the alleged violation.